Explainability of deep vision-based autonomous driving systems: Review and challenges: Abstract

 \section{Abstract}

-This survey reviews explainability methods for vision-based self-driving systems.
+This survey reviews explainability methods for vision-based self-driving systems \updatedlast{trained with behavior cloning}.
 The concept of \emph{explainability} has several facets and the need for explainability is strong in driving, a safety-critical application.
 Gathering contributions from several research fields, namely computer vision, deep learning, autonomous driving, explainable AI (X-AI), this survey tackles several points.
-First, it discusses definitions, context, and motivation for gaining more interpretability and explainability from self-driving systems.
-Second, major recent state-of-the-art approaches to develop self-driving systems are quickly presented.
-Third, methods providing explanations to a black-box self-driving system in a post-hoc fashion are comprehensively organized and detailed.
-Fourth, approaches from the literature that aim at building more interpretable self-driving systems by design are presented and discussed in detail.
+First, it discusses definitions, context, and motivation for gaining more interpretability and explainability from self-driving systems, as well as the challenges that are specific to this application.
+Second, methods providing explanations to a black-box self-driving system in a post-hoc fashion are comprehensively organized and detailed.
+Third, approaches from the literature that aim at building more interpretable self-driving systems by design are presented and discussed in detail.
 Finally, remaining open-challenges and potential future research directions are identified and examined.

 \keywords{Autonomous driving \and Explainability \and Interpretability \and Black-box \and Post-hoc interpretabililty}

 \rowcolors{2}{white}{gray!15}